-We analyse large-scale genetic and electronic health record data from populations in which parental relatedness (consanguinity) is common, to explore fine-scale structure, its impact on disease risk, and the genetic architecture of both rare and complex diseases.
+We analyse large-scale genetic and electronic health record data, including from populations in which parental relatedness (consanguinity) is common, to explore fine-scale structure, its impact on disease risk, and the genetic architecture of both rare and complex diseases.

 We are starting new and exciting projects using data from large cohorts of individuals enriched for parental relatedness, including East London Genes and Health (currently N~35,000 British South Asians), Born in Bradford (N=12,000, ~half with Pakistani ancestry), and Deciphering Developmental Disorders (N=10,000 trios, mixed ancestries).